30 of the best climbing plants for 2022

 Fast growing climbing plants

 One of the most vigorous of the viticella cultivars.
 Cut back hard every spring, you’ll be amazed at the coverage you get over the course of one season.
 This climber flowers profusely July to September.
 3.6m.
 USDA 3a-9b.

 Rosa ‘Wedding Day’

-Flowers have the agreeable quality of changing colour as they mature, from pale primrose to almost white.
+The scrambling rose flowers have the agreeable quality of changing colour as they mature, from pale primrose to almost white.
 The different stages appear side by side in each many-headed inflorescence.
 9m.
 USDA 7a-9b.

 Clematis ‘Bill MacKenzie’

-A tough, vigorous, clematis, offering both striking flowers and seedheads over a long period.
+A tough, vigorous, climbing clematis, offering both striking flowers and seedheads over a long period.
 It’s tolerant of drought and extreme cold, but does best in full sun.
 6m.
 AGM.
 RHS H6, USDA 5b-9b.

 Lonicera periclymenum ‘Serotina’

 Honeysuckle, with vivid colouring and a long flowering season.
 A vigorous and at times untidy grower; it can be kept within bounds by carefully removing flowered shoots in winter.
 6m.
 AGM.
 RHS H5, USDA 5a-9b.